batcholi/XenonCode/README.md

 - STORAGE (max number of storage variables plus all storage arrays multiplied by their size)
 - Frequency (max frequency for timer functions and input read)
 - Ports (max number of inputs/outputs)
-- IPC (max instructions per cycle, one line of code may contain multiple instructions)
+- IPC (max instructions per cycle, one line of code may count as multiple instructions)

 ### Operation on data
 - All functions, including timers, are executed atomically, preventing any data-race
-- Function arguments are always passed by copy, a function cannot modify the variables placed in its argument list
+- Function arguments are always passed by copy, a function CANNOT modify the variables placed in its argument list
 - Trailing functions DO modify the value of the leading variable
 - Variable assignments always copy the value
 - Divisions by zero result in the value zero.
 It is at the responsibility of the user to make sure to account for it.